wavemotion-dave/A8DS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V1.8 : 25-Feb-2021 by wavemotion-dave
+  * Added option for slower I/O (disk reads) as a few games will detect that the game is not running at the right speed and not play (copy protection of a sort ...
+1980s style).
+So you can now slow down the I/O to get those games running.
+  * Reverted to "Old NTSC Artifacting" after discovering at least one game does not play nicely with the new artificating.
+Still investigating but this cures the problem for now (the game was Stellar Shuttle).
+  * Other minor cleanups as time permitted.

 V1.7 : 18-Feb-2021 by wavemotion-dave
   * Added saving of configuration for 1800+ games.
 Press L+R to snap out config for any game (or use the START key handling in the Options Menu).